-More than 5.5 million Americans call Minnesota their home, and each of those Americans needs access to banking services.
-Hundreds of banks operate in the state, giving consumers plenty of choices when it comes to opening a new account.
+More than 5.5 million Americans call Minnesota their home and hundreds of banks operate in the state-- giving consumers plenty of choices when opening a new account.

-If you live in Minnesota and want to open a new savings account, this article will cover the options that are available to you.
+If you live in Minnesota and want to open a new savings account, this article will cover the options available to you.

-Working with a local bank brings a number of benefits, but there are two that are truly worth noting.
+Working with a local bank brings several benefits, but there are two that are truly worth noting.